 So, whether you’re considering a trainer now or in the future – interview them!
 See what they say.
 And if the answers don’t align with what you’re looking for, move on.
 In the long run, it will be better for both of you.

 After being skinny unfit for the majority of my life, I discovered fitness by accident once I became a mom and started working out with my husband.
 A couple of years later, I started Tone Every Zone out of an overwhelming desire to help other busy individuals and couples juggle a hectic lifestyle while staying active.

 My mission is to teach people about fitness and work with them as a team to make long lasting lifestyle changes.
 My personal values include being professional, honest and transparent in all of my doings but also being funny and silly because that’s what makes life (and your training sessions) fun!

-Every day I hear from tons of couples who are dying to get more active but they just need that extra push!
-Getting people started on a fitness program is what I love to do.
 Check out my personal training packages and share your story with me so I can help you reach your fitness goals!